-CONNECTING CONTROL CABLE TO THE OPTIONAL DB25 FIELD SPLICE
+CONNECTING CONTROL CABLE TO THE DB25 FIELD SPLICE

-The optional DB25 Field replaces the standard connector with a convenient solder-less connection of the control cable to the SteppIR controller.
-If you purchased this option, follow the steps below to connect it to your control cable.
+The DB25 Field is a convenient solder-less connection that mates the control cable to the SteppIR controller.
+Follow the steps below to connect it to your control cable.

 - 1. Apply the provided dielectric grease to the exposed copper portion of each wire. - 2.
 Connect each wire to the appropriate terminal and tighten using a flat head screwdriver.
 Note that the terminals may be closed by default.
 If so, turn the terminal screw ccw ~10 turns to open it before inserting the wires.
-Consult the table on the next page for the correct wiring sequence.

-- 3. Position the control cable between the cable clamp halves as shown in figure 9.23. - 4.
+Consult the table on the next page for the correct wiring sequence. - 3.
+Position the control cable between the cable clamp halves as shown in figure 9.23. - 4.
 Tighten the two pan head screws until the cable is snug, but do not over-tighten. - 5.
 Thread the two thumb screws into the connector face as shown in figure 9.23. - 6.
+Apply dielectric grease to the pins fo the 25 pin connector. - 7.
 Plug the DB25 splice into the back of the controller and twist the thumb-screws to secure it.